abhishekarya1/Hash-Define-myNotes/content/spring-boot/reactive.md

 // Error handling
-// remember, one way is to use second param of the subscribe() to handle errors .doOnError(Consumer)			// do something on error; and then stop and throw error .onErrorContinue(err, item)		// continue from next element after doing this .doFinally(Consumer)			// only accepts SignalType as input, no elements, only complete and failure events
+// remember, one way is to use second param of the subscribe() to handle errors .doOnError(Consumer)			// do something on error; and then stop and throw error .onErrorContinue(BiConsumer)	// continue from next element after doing this .doFinally(Consumer)			// only accepts SignalType as input, no elements, only complete and failure events
 ```